 Can I purchase a kit using a gift card or pre-paid card?

 Yes, a gift card or pre-paid card from Visa, MasterCard, or American Express, can be used in the 23andMe online store.
-Just make sure that the gift card has enough available to funds to cover the total amount of the order (including shipping).
+Just make sure that the gift card has enough available funds to cover the total amount of the order (including shipping).
 If you are using a Visa gift card, you may need to register the card first and set a billing address prior to ordering.

 Can I transfer ownership of a kit?